WomenPlusPlus/deploy-impact-23-shift-3/README.md

 - Role: `association user`

 ### Company User Flow
 This is the primary flow implemented within our application, providing company users with a seamless experience to navigate and interact with various features.
 Below, we outline the steps involved in the Company User Flow.
-You can also view a video demonstration of this flow, created from our Figma mockups, at [link to video].
+You can also view a video demonstration of this flow, created from our Figma mockups.
+You can watch a video [here](https://drive.google.com/drive/folders/1DOGbKKDYtFtxAk5BsUkXlfEgj-e9XOmZ).

 **Note:** All data in this flow is downloaded from the testing database where the testing datasets have been prepared.